Far From Help Part 2/Advanced Refresher

 What WMT says

-Far From Help Part 2 (FFH2) is a two-day course that builds on and refreshes previous WMT training by introducing and practising useful invasive skills – wound closure using staples, glue and Steri-Strips, injecting local anaesthetic into wounds and giving intramuscular injections and NEW in Oct. `14, the use of oxygen, more moulage/scenario training, how to reconstitute drugs for injection and how to give fluids subcutaneously to the dehydrated patient via a needle under the skin.
+Far From Help Part 2 (FFH2) is a two-day course that builds on and refreshes previous WMT training by introducing and practising useful invasive skills – wound closure using staples, glue and Steri-Strips, injecting local anaesthetic into wounds and giving intramuscular injections and the use of oxygen, more moulage/scenario training, how to reconstitute drugs for injection and how to give fluids subcutaneously to the dehydrated patient via a needle under the skin.
 There are very important lectures to re-visit including the legal considerations, shock, history taking and much more.
 On completion of FFH2, students are awarded WMT’s Advanced Medicine certificate that’s valid for 2 years.
 We recommend FFH2 to our keenest FFH students, overland 4×4 vehicle and yacht based expeditions, aid workers, close protection security personnel and others going to particularly remote places where additional medical skills and resources can buy more time in which to care for someone before help arrives or evacuation is affected.
 You must have attended a previous WMT course in the last 2 years to attend FFH2.
 Not suitable for doctors.
 To recap FFH + FFH2 equals the Advanced Medicine syllabus.

 What students say

 Fully comprehensive (re: content and materials)

 All excellent.
 Very helpful, easy to understand and very practical (re: instructors)

 Thank you very much….especially for the great practical sessions.